 Unsurprisingly, Teams lets you integrate seamlessly with any apps from the cloud-based Microsoft 365 suite.
 With a Microsoft 365 Business Basics package and above ($6/user per month), you get free access to cloud versions of the full Microsoft Office apps and services (including Teams, of course).
 As these are live versions of the apps, you can collaborate on them in real-time with your team.
 And their integrations with Teams are incredibly robust.

 If you use Zapier, you can connect both Slack and Teams to thousands of other apps, too, so all the tools in your tech stack can talk to each other.
-Here are some ideas to get you started.
+For example, you can get notifications in Slack or Teams whenever you have a new lead or automatically send saved items to a to-do list.

 Slack vs. Teams: Which one should you choose?